lessandro-ugulino/whoami/README.md

 - Provide software development consulting services for Public Sector and Banking customers;
 - Collaborate with engineers or software developers to select appropriate design solutions or ensure the compatibility of system components;
 - Writing, updating, and maintaining technical tutorials;
-- Resolution of technical problems and issues;
-- Support the Helpdesk team.

 ### <a href="https://www.2s.com.br/">2S</a>